Jukkay/markdown-parser/README.md

 ### Limitations

-Only one markdown styling type allowed per line.
+Only one markdown styling type is allowed per line.

 ### Extra functionality

 Line color can be specified with `$color[your color] lorem ipsum`.
-For example writing 'red' inside square brackets makes the line red.
+For example, writing 'red' inside square brackets makes the line red.

-Viewer page allows user to change background color, font color, title color, and font size for the whole document.
+The Viewer page allows the user to change the background color, font color, title color, and font size for the whole document.

 ### Technologies
 - React.js